-Thus, by seeking help from the above-mentioned sites, users can report Scams, Phishing, and Spam and continue to remain safe.
+Thus, by seeking help from the sites mentioned above, users can report Scams, Phishing, and Spam and continue to remain safe.

 Know of any more such websites where you can report spam, phishing, scams, and other frauds?
 Please mention them in the comments section below.

 UPDATE: Brian C suggests another site where you can report Phishing scams to millersmiles.co.uk.

 TIP: Read here about the most common Online and Email scams & frauds.

 Speaking of scams, some of these links are sure to interest you: